Last updated on June 8, 2023

-There are a wide range of conditions that can bring on hair loss.
+There is a wide range of conditions that can bring on hair loss.
 Some of the most common for women are pregnancy, thyroid disorders and anaemia.
 Other reasons for hair loss include extreme stress; physical trauma like surgery or intense illness or dramatic weight loss over a short period of time.
-Androgenetic alopecia is a hereditary condition that is the most common cause for hair loss in both men and women.
+Androgenetic alopecia is a hereditary condition that is the most common cause of hair loss in both men and women.

 Hair growth cycles are important because when they go askew, it can contribute to hair loss.
 Things that interfere with the cycle — like medication, illness, infection, or chemicals — have the potential to stop hair from being formed properly.

 Although hair loss may seem like a more prominent problem in men, women are nearly equally as likely to lose hair or to have thinning hair.
 Most women notice it in their 50s or 60s, but it can happen at any age and for a variety of reasons.

 So, what is the best hair loss treatment for women?

 In the last decade, hair transplanting techniques have advanced and our understanding of female pattern hair loss has evolved.
 Women previously thought to be ineligible for surgery can now benefit greatly from this procedure.
 Although not all women with female pattern hair loss are candidates, many can be helped with this procedure.

 Similar to men, potential female candidates must have a good long-term possible donor-recipient ratio and have realistic expectations and goals.

 Hair transplant procedure

 Under a local anaesthetic, your surgeon at the Crown Clinic will take a thin strip of hair from this area (the ‘donor area’).
 The hair follicles will then be dissected and the non-hair bearing tissue will be removed.
 Hair follicles naturally grow in groups of one to three individual hairs, so the grafts are dissected as they occur – in one, two and three follicle groups.